AlexCarolan/ext2-File-Reader/README.md

 root - navigates back to the starting directory, useful for exiting deeply nested directories

-hexdump - asks for a starting position and length, outputs an array of bytes in hexadecimal format as well as the corresponding set of character if possible
+hexdump - asks for a starting position and length, outputs an array of bytes in hexadecimal format as well as the corresponding set of character if possible (used for de-bugging)

 ## Limitations